jsa-aerial/DMM/design-notes/Mid-2017/numerical-keys.md

-correspondence (a bijection) between a finite set of general hash key triplets (which should include all triplets present in the network matrix at the moment) and a finite set of numbers; and we'd like an option to manually control this correspondence while enforcing its correctness (such as the same number does not correspond to different triplets, etc.).
+correspondence (a bijection) between a finite set of general hash key triplets (which should include all triplets present in the network matrix at the moment, as column indices or as row indices) and a finite set of numbers; and we'd like an option to manually control this correspondence while enforcing its correctness (e.g. a correctness condition that the same number does not correspond to different triplets, etc.).